xuan25/TrueGearCLI/doc/ble_protocol.md

-# True Gear BLE protocol
+# True Gear BLE Protocol

 This document describes the BLE protocol used to communicate with True Gear devices.

-> WARNING: This document is based on the reverse engineering of the `True Gear ME02` and may not be complete or accurate.
+> WARNING: This document is based on reverse engineering of the `True Gear ME02` and may not be complete or accurate.

-The data is sent over BLE in a binary format to control the device.
-The client need to find the service `SERVICE_UUID_CENTER` and the characteristic `SERVICE_UUID_CENTER_CHARACTERISTICS` of the service to write the data.
+Data is sent over BLE in a binary format to control the device.
+The client needs to find the service `SERVICE_UUID_CENTER` and the characteristic `SERVICE_UUID_CENTER_CHARACTERISTICS` of the service to write the data.

 ```sh
 SERVICE_UUID_CENTER = "6e400001-b5a3-f393-e0a9-e50e24dcca9e"
 SERVICE_UUID_CENTER_CHARACTERISTICS = "6e400002-b5a3-f393-e0a9-e50e24dcca9e"
 ```

 The basic unit of communication is the EffectObject, which contains multiple TrackObjects.
 Each TrackObject defines a specific effect to be applied to the device.